-Types of agroforestry
+Main types of agroforestry systems

 Also referred to as silvoarable or tree intercropping, alley cropping combines rows of trees such as orchards with annual or perennial crops in the alleys between rows.

 This type of agroforestry is characterized by the cultivation of crops and integration of animals under full tree cover.
 This often involves shade tolerant species such as wild ramps, mushrooms and ginseng.
-It also involves integration of ducks or the production of tree syrups.
+It can also involves integration of ducks or the production of tree syrups.

-Wind- and firebreaks
+Windbreaks, hedgerows and firebreaks